Loading...

 How to consume fruit, fresh - dragonfruit, 142 g without glucose spikes

-Include a source of protein, such as Greek yogurt, cottage cheese, or a handful of nuts, when consuming dragonfruit.
-This can help slow down the absorption of sugar into the bloodstream.
+Consume dragon fruit with a source of protein such as Greek yogurt or a handful of nuts like almonds or walnuts to help slow down the absorption of sugar into the bloodstream.

 Stay Hydrated